ForestAdmin/documentation-user-guide/workspaces/building-a-workspace/README.md

 #### Input Component

-The input component is an input, you should use it when you want to dynamically filter a collection or a search component using a text or a number.
+The input component is an input.

+You should use it when you want to dynamically filter a collection or a search component using a text or a number.

 ### Data & Actions